 “Today, we welcome and serve immigrant women from all around the world.
 I would like to give a special thanks to the Board of Directors, volunteers, and staff for their care and relentless commitment to making the Afghan Women’s Centre a place of support and warm welcome to the people that it serves.
 Last, but certainly not least, our funders, donors, community partners, and friends have been invaluable in supporting and encouraging women to make brighter futures for themselves, and in allowing us the privilege to help them do just that.
 Without you, none of this would be possible.

 It is an honor to serve with you all.

 Office Inauguration 2018 - 2019

-The Afghan Women Center wishes to give women a sense of belonging, a safe space for them to express themselves, and give them hope for a better future in Quebec society.
+The Afghan Women’s Centre works to give women a sense of belonging and a safe space for them to express themselves, as well as hope for a better future within the society and system of Quebec